vonKrappitz/EHRS-Log-OMR-toolchain/README.md

 Capture tooling for the **EHRS Log**, the data-capture instrument of the European HEMS Operational Reporting Standard (EHRS).
 It contains three OMR-optimised A4 forms (pilot / doctor / dispatcher) and a reader that turns scanned paper sheets into a structured Excel workbook.
-Proof of concept accompanying the SJTREM manuscript.
+Proof of concept accompanying the EHRS manuscript.

 The reader finds the four printed corner marks on a scan, corrects rotation and